Your Definitive Home Maintenance Checklist For Every Season

 Winter Home Maintenance Tasks

-When winter arrives, we need to be ready.
+When winter arrives, you need to be ready.
 In some states, you can expect cold winds and heavy snow.
-Other states, maybe winter is your rainy season.
-Or if you’re in LA, chances are you have no idea what winter is.
+In other states, maybe winter is your rainy season.
+Or, if you’re in a place like Los Angeles, chances are you have no idea what winter is.